 The details of the kidnapping are reported elsewhere on this site but here is a documented summary:

 Nelson Miller, aka Gustave Blair and Charley Ross, (7/13/1874 – 12/13/1943) was one of eleven boys born to Rinear and Ann Miller in the small village of Melugin Grove near the Lee County city of Dixon, Illinois, in 1874.
-This is my family.
+This is our family.
 Some time between 1918 and 1920 he changed his name to Gustave Blair and in 1939 he convinced a jury in Maricopa County, Arizona, he was Charley Ross, the child taken in the first kidnapping for ransom in America.

-I would not have learned the truth about Nelson Miller without the inspiration, encouragement, and challenge of my nephew, Larry Miller, of Grimes, IA.
+I would not have learned the truth about Gustave Blair and Nelson Miller without the inspiration, encouragement, and challenge of my nephew, Larry Miller, of Grimes, IA.
 He is now the keeper of “The Black Satchel” a collection of family documents that have been passed down through four generations of Millers.